Realm-Bot/docs/setup.md

 ---

 # Realm Bot Setup
- This will explain in detail how to setup realm bot in your guild
+ This will explain in detail how to setup Realmbot in your guild

 ## STEP ONE
- First, you have to authorise the Minecraft account that owns the realm to realm bot.
+ First, you have to authorise the Minecraft account that owns the realm to Realmbot.

  You can do so [here](https://realmbot.dev/account).

- `If the wrong account is getting connected to realmbot go to https://www.xbox.com/live and login with the correct account there`
+ `If the wrong account is getting connected to Realmbot go to https://www.xbox.com/live and login with the correct account there`

 ## STEP TWO
-  After you have authorised your account to realmbot the next step is to connect that account to realmbot on your server
+  After you have authorised your account to Realmbot the next step is to connect that account to Realmbot on your server

   To connect your account to your guild run the `/connect` command in your guild